julienlim/multinode-glusterfs-with-tendrl-vagrant/README.md

 # multinode-glusterfs-with-tendrl-vagrant
 Multinode Glusterfs with All-in-1 Tendrl for Monitoring Vagrant

-This is instructions for how to setup a Vagrant environment with 4 VM's, i.e. a 3-node Gluster trusted storage pool (with Tendrl agents) and another node serving as the Tendrl server.
+This provides instructions for how to setup a Vagrant environment with 4 VM's, i.e. a 3-node Gluster trusted storage pool (with Tendrl agents) and another node serving as the Tendrl server.

 Important Note: This is for demo purposes, as I used a much smaller hardware footprint than what is specified in the [Tendrl Release v1.5.4 Install Guide](https://github.com/Tendrl/documentation/wiki/Tendrl-release-v1.5.4-(install-guide)).